soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 parseDigit :: Char -> Either ParseDigitError Int
 ```

-Now when we implement our parsing function we can return `Left` on an error
+Now when we implement our parsing function, we can return `Left` on an error
 describing the problem, and `Right` with the parsed value on successful parsing: